ntop/ntopng/doc/src/api/lua_c/host_checks/index.rst

-Host User Scripts
+Host Checks
 =================

-The Host User Scripts API is only available from the Host `User Scripts Hooks`_.
+The Host Checks API is only available from the Host `Checks Hooks`_.

 .. doxygenfile:: host.lua.cpp

-.. _`User Scripts Hooks`: ../../../plugins/check_hooks.html
+.. _`Checks Hooks`: ../../../plugins/check_hooks.html